esnet/esnet-perfsonar-mesh/README.md

  * Apache HTTPD

 ###Installation
 You may install the configuration files and scripts from source on a web server you wish to use to publish your configurations as JSON files.
-Teh steps to checkout the code and setup the necessary cron scripts are as follows:
+The steps to checkout the code and setup the cron script are as follows:
 ```
 cd /opt/perfsonar_ps
 git pull https://github.com/esnet/esnet-perfsonar-mesh.git ./esnet-perfsonar-mesh